luciannt/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   The hook 'useRouteMatch' is used for displaying data in a cleaner way at the corresponding url.

 1. How would you explain form validation to someone who has never programmed before?
+   Form validation is like having someone check the information that you provided to make sure that it is in the correct format and that you did not leave anything blank.

 1. In 1-2 sentences, define end to end testing.
+   End to end testing is used to test that the application is performing as expected.

 ## Instructions